aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/inserttable/_index.md

 ## ShapeCollection.InsertTable method

-Creates a new Table and inserts it to the collection at the specified index.
+Creates a new table and inserts it into the shape collection at the specified index.

 ```csharp
 public ITable InsertTable(int index, float x, float y, double[] columnWidths, double[] rowHeights)